RaVeR76/The-Kicks-Fix/testing.md

 ### The Bag Area

 #### User Story : I want to see my total spend as I continue my shopping spree within the site
+#### User Goal : Free delivery once a certain amount has been spent, depending on location

 #### **Test**